cchudzicki-ocw-testing/res.8-009-summer-2017/content/pages/instructor-insights.md

 During an average week, students were expected to spend 12 hours on the course, roughly divided as follows:

-### In Class
+### Lectures

-- Met once per week for 3 hours per session; 12 sessions total; mandatory attendance.
+- Met twice per week for 1.5 hours per session; 12 sessions total; mandatory attendance.

-- Students participated in active discussions, listened to weekly samples of African music, and delivered presentations of their final projects.
+### Recitations

+- Met once per week for 1 hour per session; mandatory attendance.

 ### Out of Class

-- Readings in preparation for class sessions
-- Attending theatrical performance and film screenings
-- 10 weekly reading responses
-- 5-page analytical paper
-- Creative final project
+- Outside of class, students completed weekly problem sets and studied for the midterm and final exam.